Welcome to today's edition of the Rush 24-7 podcast.

 Republicans don't have the union.

-So there's no the super PAC stuff, the Citizens United worries the Democrats, because as I pointed out, whoever the nominee is, if he chooses to, can lay off Obama, which will happen, by the way.
+So there's no, the super PAC stuff, the Citizens United worries the Democrats because, as I pointed out, whoever the nominee is, if he chooses to, can lay off Obama, which will happen, by the way.

-I uh uh particularly Romney, I don't think there is any way Romney's already said he's this in over his head.
+Romney's already said he's this thing over his head.

 The Republican consultants that are in play here are not going to permit their candidate to go after Obama.

-They think they're gonna be losing independence.
+They think they're going to be losing independence.

 And if I didn't know better, I would say that the consultants will also try to rein in the super PACs, too.